nmarsceau/odd-commands/README.md

 ## Installation

-1. Clone this repository to your computer.
+1. Clone this repository to your PowerShell modules directory.
-2. Define an alias in your PowerShell profile.

-    `Set-Alias -Name "oc" -Value "C:\path\to\odd-commands.ps1";`
-3. Define your odd commands using `oc add` or reference `oc help` for more information.
+    The path to `Odd-Commands.psm1` should be `C:\Users\your username\Documents\PowerShell\Modules\Odd-Commands\Odd-Commands.psm1`.

+2. Run `Help oc` for usage information.
+The module will be automatically imported the first time you use it.